codemancers/rbkit/README.md

 On Linux - we recommend to download these libraries from their respective home pages and manually compiling and installing.

-At some point, we will bundle these two C libraries during gem installations but for now, this has to suffice.

 #### Clone the repo